Occupational Exposure

 Turnarounds: Peak Exposure Events

-Scheduled maintenance shutdowns—called "turnarounds" in the industry—created the highest asbestos exposure conditions.
+Scheduled maintenance shutdowns—called "turnarounds" in the industry—created the highest exposure conditions for the fiber.
 During these intensive maintenance periods lasting weeks or months, workers stripped and replaced insulation throughout the facility.

 Turnaround Exposure Patterns

-• Insulation removal: Old asbestos insulation stripped by hand
+• Insulation removal: Old ACM insulation stripped by hand

-• Gasket replacement: Hundreds of asbestos gaskets removed and replaced
+• Gasket replacement: Hundreds of fiber-containing gaskets removed and replaced

-• Equipment entry: Workers entered vessels containing asbestos insulation
+• Equipment entry: Workers entered vessels containing ACM insulation

-• Confined spaces: Poor ventilation concentrated asbestos fibers
+• Confined spaces: Poor ventilation concentrated airborne fibers

 • Extended hours: 12-16 hour shifts increased total exposure

 "Turnaround workers tell me they'd come home covered in gray dust.
-They'd shower at the plant but the asbestos was in their clothes, their hair, everywhere.
+They'd shower at the plant but the fibers were in their clothes, their hair, everywhere.
 Some of their wives developed mesothelioma just from washing those clothes."

 Yvette Abrego, Senior Client Manager, Danziger & De Llano